petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/displaying-object-entries/displaying-object-entries-with-collection-providers.md

 When you publish an object definition, Liferay creates a [collection provider](../../../site-building/displaying-content/collections-and-collection-pages/collection-providers.md) for it.
 For site-scoped objects, you can also [create manual or dynamic collections](../../../site-building/displaying-content/collections-and-collection-pages/creating-collections.md) for the object.
 You can use these collections with the [Collection Display fragment](../../../site-building/displaying-content/collections-and-collection-pages/displaying-collections.md#adding-a-collection-display-fragment-to-a-page) and [collection pages](../../../site-building/displaying-content/collections-and-collection-pages/displaying-collections.md#displaying-collections-on-a-collection-page) to display object entries.
 Objects support all collection display features, including filtering, styling, and display options.

 !!! important
-    * Instance-scoped objects cannot be used in manual or dynamic collections.
+    - Instance-scoped objects cannot be used in manual or dynamic collections.
 With Liferay DXP you can use Search Blueprints and its collection provider to achieve most use cases.
 See [Collections with Search Blueprints](../../../using-search/liferay-enterprise-search/search-experiences/search-blueprints/collections-with-search-blueprints.md) for more information.
-    * Draft entries cannot be displayed in collections.
+    - Draft entries cannot be displayed in collections.
 Object entries must first be published.

 ## Using an Object Collection

 1. Create a new [content page](../../../site-building/creating-pages/using-content-pages.md) or [display page template](../../../site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md).
 Alternatively, begin editing ( ![Edit Button](../../../images/icon-edit-pencil.png) ) an existing one.

-   !!!note
+   !!! note
        You can also create a collection page using the collection provider.
 See [Collections and Collection Pages](../../../site-building/displaying-content/collections-and-collection-pages/about-collections-and-collection-pages.md) for more information.

 1. Drag and drop the *Collection Display* fragment into the page or template from the Fragments and Widgets (![Fragments and Widgets](../../../images/icon-plus.png)) sidebar.